ingo-m/py-air-quality/README.md

 ## Part 1 - Measure & plot air particulate concentration

-You can follow these instructions for setting up your measurement device with minimal effor.
+Follow these instructions to continuously measure and plot the air particulate concentration.
 From the bash command line, create a directory, and clone this
 repository:
 ```bash
 mkdir /home/pi/github